 - Day trips for new york solo travels

 How to get to New York?

 The simplest way to get to New York solo is, of course, via plane.
-At the time I had just solo traveled in Singapore and I flew into New york.
+At the time I had just solo traveled in Singapore and I flew to New york.
 New York City is one of the largest cities in the world and it has three airports supporting the metropolitan area: John F. Kennedy International Airport (JFK), LaGuardia Airport (LGA), and Newark Liberty International Airport (EWR)

-If you are time-poor or flight is at night and you can store your luggage at the major train stations.
+If you are time-poor or the flight is at night and you can store your luggage at the major train stations.
 There are plenty of lockers at the station.